scrapcomputing/voltage-blaster-mini/README.md

 1K 1/4 watt resistor            | 1   | (Optional) You can use smaller for a brighter LED
 LED                             | 1   | (Optional) Indicator light that -5V is being generated

+Gerber files can be found in the [releases](https://github.com/scrapcomputing/voltage-blaster-mini/releases).